inmanta/examples/Training/0-manual-configuration.md

 # Manual configuration

+In this chapter we configure the lab by hand.
+The goal is to get familiar with SR linux.
+It can be safely skipped.

 ## Preqrequites

 To follow these instructions, you should have alreayd completed the lab setup (either [here (opensource)](lab/readme.md)) or [here (licensed version)](lab-iso/README.md)